beardoll/mecord-project-vue-2.0-/README.md

 using vue 2.0 to implement the project

 ## The structure of the project
-   All the components except the root componet are written in `src/components`.
+   All the components except the root component are written in `src/components`.
    * Answers -- Components about showing the questions, storing the answers and uploading the answers to the server, etc.
    * homepage -- Components about showing the details of tasks, adding new tasks, setting some status of tasks, etc.
    * login -- Components about the gate of the project, here is the first page you can see when you enter the project.